Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 It involves the use of various digital marketing tactics and tools to reach and engage with customers and achieve business goals.

-9. What is the difference between SEO and SEM?
+9. What is the Difference Between SEO and SEM?

 SEO (search engine optimization) is the process of optimizing a website or content to rank higher in organic search engine results.